5 WAYS TO BOOST YOUR GAME AND START 2020 BETTER

 TRAIN WITH A PURPOSE

-If you don’t train with a specific purpose great results will most certainly be illusive.
+If you don’t train with a specific purpose, great results will most certainly be elusive.
 Here’s a suggestion for your training just before tournament time.

 Before each tournament, select one topic to focus on in practice and master that topic!

-Imagine if the topic you decide to improve on before the tournament was the Serve, but in particular the wide serve.
+Imagine if the topic you decided to improve on before the tournament was the Serve, particularly the wide serve.
 If you gave yourself 2 weeks to work on the wide serve how good do you think that particular serve would be in the following tournament?

-You’ve now added a stronger serve (you have the wide serve now) and a more effective backhand (more angle cross court).
-Sure, it’s slow progress but over time you can see how the improvements just keep accumulating.
+You’ve added a stronger serve (you have the wide serve now) and a more effective backhand (more angle cross-court).
+Sure, it’s slow progress but over time you can see how the improvements keep accumulating.

 LEARN TO ACCEPT LOSING

-During Novak Djokovic’s most dominant year at number one in the world his winning point percentage was only 54%.
-That means that his opponents that year won 46% of the points against him!
+During Novak Djokovic’s most dominant year at number one in the world, his winning point percentage was only 54%.
+That means his opponents won 46% of the points against him that year!

 REACH OUT FOR HELP